 East Versus West in Massage

-Thai Massage and Western Massage differ greatly in more ways than their techniques.
-In Western countries there is an ongoing effort to prove scientifically how and why massage is beneficial.
+Thai Massage and Western Massage are quite different, and in more ways than in their techniques.
+In Western countries, there is an ongoing effort to prove scientifically how and why massage is beneficial.

-They have to function within the framework that the effectiveness of massage has to be proven by scientific methods in order to prevent allegations of unproven, unscientific, or unsubstantiated claims in regards to the therapy.
+Western therapists have to function within the Western framework, i.e. that the effectiveness of massage has to be proven by scientific methods.
+In this way they can avoid allegations of unproven, unscientific, or unsubstantiated claims in regards to the therapy.

-Wow – what a mouthful!
+Wow – what a mouthful that was!
 If you think I am exaggerating, read some of the disclaimers on massage intake forms that you have to fill out before you receive a session.

 Common sense to the rescue

-Compare that to a typical doctor who is forced by the insurance companies to spend as little time as possible with his patients and who runs into the room, spends five minutes with you without hardly touching you at all, and leaves you with a prescription of chemicals which he knows nothing about except what a pharmaceutical rep told him.
+Compare that to a typical doctor who is forced by the insurance companies to spend as little time as possible with patients, who hurries into the room, and then spends five minutes with you without hardly touching you at all.

-But the track record of modern medical science for curing most chronic and immune system related diseases is very poor.
+But at the same time, the track record of modern medical science for curing most chronic and immune system-related diseases is very poor.

 Massage in Thailand is very different

 Now let’s compare this to the Asian model, especially Thai Massage.
-In Thailand nobody has to fill out intake forms, nobody sues massage therapists, and no therapist has to comply with scientific demands.
+Generally, in Thailand nobody has to fill out intake forms, nobody sues massage therapists, and no therapist has to comply with scientific demands.

-But the energy can be felt by experienced therapists, and it can be altered by Thai Massage treatments.
+But the energy can be felt by experienced therapists, and it can be affected by Thai Massage treatments.

 Can Thai Massage fix or cure anything?

-From my vantage point of living in Thailand, I know from personal experience that Thai Massage can and does improve many conditions.
+From my vantage point of having lived in Thailand for two decades, I know from personal experience that Thai Massage can and does improve many conditions.
 Some of those cannot be improved by medical science.

 East and West can help each other out

-But I think that the Asian model could benefit from some western input like more anatomical knowledge or exposure to additional healing therapies that are more widespread in western countries.
+The Asian model could benefit from some Western input like more anatomical knowledge or more exposure to additional healing therapies that are more widespread in Western countries.

-Massage in Thailand is generally easier, cheaper and often more fun
+Thai Massage in Thailand is easier, cheaper, and often more fun

-Anyone who has ever been in Thailand knows the great feeling of being able to get a full body massage or even a quick foot massage almost anywhere and for very little money.
+Anyone who has ever been to Thailand knows the great feeling of being able to get a full-body Thai Massage or even a quick foot massage almost anywhere and for very little money.

 Some things in life are better felt than explained

-We don’t much discuss the scientific benefits of massage here.
-We just know that it works from personal experience.
+In Thailand, people generally don’t discuss the scientific benefits of massage so much.
+They just know from personal experience that it works.

-After all, would you feel better when you fall in love next time, if you were told exactly which neurons fire, which nerves send your feelings to which place, and how much your skin temperature changes in passionate moments?
+After all, when you fall in love with someone, would you feel better if you would know exactly which neurons fire, which nerves send your feelings to which place, and how much your skin temperature changes in passionate moments?